-Ever since my kids were small I’ve loved making holiday-themed t-shirts for them.
+Since my kids were small, I’ve loved making holiday-themed t-shirts for them.
 This year was no exception.
 I designed a few different Halloween t-shirts for the kids (and myself) and used my new Cricut EasyPress to create them.
 Keep reading to find out what I think about the new Cricut EasyPress and a few helpful tips to help you learn how to use it.
-This post contains affiliate links, I also work as a Brand Ambassador for Cricut.
+I work as a Brand Ambassador for Cricut.

 I tend to go a little “creative crazy” at Halloween.
-Some people are Christmas people, I’m a Halloween person (the fun, colorful, spooky Halloween, not the gory, macabre one).
-My kids think I’m crazy, but over the years have learned to appreciate the craziness, as it does come with its fair share of baked goods and Halloween parties *wink*.
+Some people are Christmas people; I’m a Halloween person (the fun, colorful, spooky Halloween, not the gory, macabre one).
+My kids think I’m crazy, but over the years I, they have learned to appreciate the craziness, as it comes with its fair share of baked goods and Halloween parties *wink*.

 And if I did get them to stick, they came off after one wash.
-Once one even came off the shirt while my daughter was pulling it over her head *augh*.
+Once, one even came off the shirt while my daughter pulled it over her head *augh*.

-Well, it turns out the method I was using to apply the iron on was all wrong.
+Well, it turns out the method I was using to apply the iron-on was all wrong.
 There is a bit of a science to it.
-Manufactured iron on material needs to be set at a specific heat for a specific amount of time.
-The heat and the time depending on which material you’re using and what you’re applying it to.
+Manufactured iron-on material needs to be set at a specific heat for a specific amount of time.
+The heat and the time depend on which material you’re using and what you’re applying it to.

 Most people who were “serious” about creating iron-on items purchased a Heat Press.
 I looked into getting a heat press last year.
-They are moderately priced, but to be honest, the price was not what was holding me up, it was the size.
-They are BIG and they are hot while they are being used.
+They are moderately priced, but honestly, the price was not what held me up.
+It was the size.
+They are BIG, and they are hot while they are being used.

-So I kinda gave up on iron-on crafts.
+So, I kind of gave up on iron-on crafts.

 Last summer, Cricut told me about a new product they were releasing (the EasyPress and asked me if I would try it out for them to see what I thought.

 I did.
-I actually used it to create these Harry Potter inspired pencil pouches last summer, I just couldn’t tell you at the time that’s what I was using it for :).
+I actually used it to create these Harry Potter-inspired pencil pouches last summer, and I just couldn’t tell you at the time that’s what I was using it for :).

-Since then I’ve been playing with the machine quite a bit.
+Since then, I’ve been playing with the machine quite a bit.
 I even invited a group of friends over to make Halloween t-shirts for their kids with it.
-I wanted to see how other people would use it and if they liked the way that it worked (which they did).
+I wanted to see how other people would use it and if they liked how it worked (which they did).

-The graphic below shows the temperature variation of an iron vs. the EasyPress
+The graphic below shows the temperature variation of using an iron vs. the EasyPress.

-You can imagine that if you are trying to adhere something to fabric (or other material) and need an even heat, that the iron is not your best choice.
-The variation in temperature can be as much as 200 degrees.
+If you are trying to adhere something to fabric (or other material) and need an even heat, that iron is not your best choice.
+The temperature variation can be as much as 200 degrees.

-Which is why, for the most part, iron on (or heat transfer vinyl) has been done in the past with large heat presses.
+For the most part, this is why iron-on (or heat transfer vinyl) has been done in the past with large heat presses.

 - Resting Witch Face T-Shirt